 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons

-I was found near the intersection of 229 and Ashley Rd.
+I was found by a Good Samaritan near the intersection of N. Galena and Todd St Rd.
 Do you know where I live?

 ...
 See MoreSee Less